 You can’t jump to finding keywords and dive into writing content without knowing who you really are.

-Once you know the answer to these questions, you start coming on the right path towards building a content marketing strategy that drives results.
+Once you know the answer to these questions, you start coming on the right path towards building a content marketing wellness consultant that drives results.

 You can effectively use your brand personality’s determinants in your strategy to give a branding touch that makes you stand out.

 Once you know what the persona of your brand is, the next step is defining your goals.

 Creating content without any goal is just like throwing content randomly and hoping that it will automatically hit the target.
 It will not!

 “The trouble with not having a goal is that you can spend your life running up and down the field and never score.”